 In December 2011, Mr. Petit participated in the Company's private placement of 5% Convertible Senior Secured Promissory Notes (the "Notes"), Conversion Warrants, First Contingent Warrants and Second Contingent Warrants.
-Mr. Petit purchased Notes in an aggregate of \$500,000.
-In addition, Mr. Petit received a first contingent warrant to purchase 125,000 shares of Common Stock at an exercise price of \$0.01 per share which he exercised in March 2012.
-Mr. Petit further received a second contingent warrant which by the terms and conditions of such warrant was rendered null and void.
-In January 2013 Mr. Petit elected to convert his note resulting in the issuance of 532,260 shares of common stock which represents the face value of their respective notes plus accrued but unpaid interest.
+Mr. Petit purchased Notes in an aggregate principal amount of \$500,000.
+In addition, Mr. Petit received a first contingent warrant to purchase 125,000 shares of common stock at an exercise price of \$0.01 per share, which he exercised in March 2012.
+Mr. Petit also received a second contingent warrant which, by its terms, was rendered null and void.
+In January 2013, Mr. Petit elected to convert his Notes resulting in the issuance of 532,260 shares of common stock, which represents the face value of the Notes plus accrued but unpaid interest.